Letter: Postponing fireworks was the right call

 This issue of early mowing has been ongoing for 17 years.
 The solution is simple, mow the firework field early and mow other designated areas after Aug.
 15.

-As I told the mayor “We have the responsibility to care for our environment for our childrens’ sake.
-All creatures great and small have a significant roll to play.
+As I told the mayor, “We have the responsibility to care for our environment for our children’s sake.
+All creatures great and small have a significant role to play.
 Since this is a major nesting ground, we are obligated to be responsible care takers.”

 BERNADETTE LUCAS